-My opinion on which filtes to buy has changed slightly since writing my Long Exposure Photography Tips piece.
-For those looking to step-up to the standard 77mm thread size, I recommend going with Breakthrough Photography’s X3 Neutral Density filters.→ The X3 matters so don’t ignore it.
-The issue I have with B+W filters is the strong colour cast they exhibit.
-It can be easily addressed with a custom white balance setting, but Breakthrough Photography’s X3 filters have almost no colour cast to speak of.
-BP filters are relatively new to the market, and ain’t cheap,1 but they are the filter of choice for the photographer who makes no compromises.
+My opinion on which filters to buy has changed slightly since writing my Long Exposure Photography Tips piece.
+For those looking to step-up to the standard 77mm thread size, I recommend going with Breakthrough Photography’s X4 Neutral Density filters.→ The biggest issue I have with B+W filters is the strong colour cast they exhibit.
+It can be addressed with a custom white balance setting, but Breakthrough Photography’s X4 filters have almost no colour cast to speak of.
+They’re newer to the market, and ain’t cheap,1 but they are the filter of choice for the photographer who makes no compromises.

 What About Square Filters?

 There is a case to be made for something like Lee’s Seven5 filter kit.→ It comes at a price, but offers added flexibility in stacking filters, easy rotation of neutral grads, and alleviates vignetting that can be caused by circular filter rings.

 Cokin makes a more affordable option,→ but as this post illustrates, the compactness of a camera like the X100 vanishes with the addition of either of these systems.
 That, for me, makes them a nonstarter, especially for an X100 body.
 I mean, just look at how wonderfully small that kit it is.
 When it comes to something like an X-T1 with XF 16-55mm f/2.8 WR, I’d be less concerned with adding bulk.

 This sort of thing might sound like a minor detail to some, but these small annoyances can have a cumulatively big impact on shooting enjoyment.
 I’m a very big proponent of optimizing things as much as possible, even casual hobbies, to make them as effortless, and therefore fun, as possible.